neondatabase/autoscaling/ARCHITECTURE.md

     4. The agent's `/resume` endpoint (via POST), with `ResumeAgent`.
 This allows the informant to pick up communication with an agent that was previously suspended.
 The informant **must not** double-resume an agent.
+    5. The agent's `/id` endpoint (via GET) is also available during normal operation, and is used as a health check by the informant.
 5. If explicitly cut off, communication ends with the agent sending the original `AgentDesc` as a POST request on the `/unregister` endpoint.